UoA-eResearch/resbaz/setup.md

 ##### <b>Introduction to the Command Line</b>

-Please follow the instructions found [here](https://murraycadzow.github.io/2024-07-09-nz-unix/#the-bash-shell) for your operating system.
+Please follow the instructions for your operating system found [here](https://murraycadzow.github.io/2024-07-09-nz-unix/#the-bash-shell).

 ##### <b>Managing References with Zotero</b>